 Preheat the oven to 180° C (350° F).
 If using individual cookie molds (as opposed to ones as part of a baking tin), put a large metal baking sheet, preferably with a shallow rim, aside.
 Lightly spray the interiors of molds you are using with cooking spray, or you can lightly oil.
 Don’t miss this step or you may struggle to remove the cookies, after they are baked.
 Take one of the disks/chunks of the dough out of the fridge.
 Break off little pieces and press them into the nut molds with your fingers, then press an indentation in the dough middles with a finger or thumb.
 Dough level in the mold’s interior should be a touch under mold rims, since they will rise during baking.
 See photo below left.
 If baking in batches, proceed to baking step.
 Otherwise, remove more refrigerated dough and continue pressing into molds if/when more molds are available.
 This task is nicer done with a friend, if possible.

 If using the individual nut cookie molds, put each filled mold onto the baking sheet, metal form sides down (dough facing up).
 When all forms are filled, bake between 8 to 12 minutes, or until the dough is golden brown.
 Time may depend on form size or individual ovens.
 As they bake, the dough will puff up a bit.
 Remove baked cookies from the oven, and allow to cool for a short time.
 Then gently knock the still warm ones out of the molds.
 If they cool too much, removing becomes harder.
-If they seem stuck, gently use a paring knife to loosen edges or pry the cookies out.
+If they seem stuck (more often an issue for metal vs. silicone molds), gently use a paring knife to loosen edges or pry the cookies out.
 See photo above right.
 Allow cookies to fully cool before filling with the buttercream mixture.
 If too delicate, let the cookies sit for a day or two first.

 To create the buttercream filling, whip the 100 g softened butter with 100 g confectioner’s sugar, until fluffy.
 Add the tablespoon rum and 50 g finely ground walnuts and beat again, until fully incorporated.
 At this point, you can choose to either spread the filling between the cookie halves (easiest), or pipe it using a pastry bag fitted with appropriate tip.
 After filling and sandwiching cookies together, allow them to sit for a while, for the fillings to set.
 Or to quicken the process, refrigerate.